FrontISTR/FEM_FrontISTR/README.md

 ## How to use

-1. Setup Analysis by FEM module (in the same way as calculiX).
+1. Set up an analysis model by FEM module (in the same way as calculiX).
 2. Switch module to "FrontISTR" and create a FrontISTR solver object.
-    - SolverFISTRTools object is created in Analysis group
+    - SolverFISTRTools object is created in "Analysis" group
-3. Open task panel of SolverFISTRTools and set working directory.
+3. Open the task panel of SolverFISTRTools and set working directory.
 4. Click "Write input file"
     - FrontISTR input files are generated in working directory
 5. Click "Run FrontISTR"